MohammedBakr44/auto-git/README.md

 # How?

-It's simple, first there's two versions. one with .sh and without.
+It's simple, first there's two versions. one with .sh and one without.
 If you want to use the script locally just use `ag.sh`.

 ## Using the script locally